Trail planner designed for the AR era

 To understand the differences between guidelines I created designs for three major platforms: VisionOS, AndroidXR and MRTK3.

-Even when UI is fully custom-made, immitating platform patterns brings a lot of value.
-Especially when it’s just a matter of tweaking few shapes and materials.
+Even when UI is fully custom-made, imitating platform patterns adds a lot of value.
+It's worth considering, especially when it usually is just a matter of tweaking a few shapes and materials.

 Aside from colors and corner-radius, Android’s carousel was the most distinctive change.
 It’s very unique to the platform and should be taken into the account.